 Caffè latte = Barista adds milk to an Espresso, but it has more foam than a Macchiato.
 It can be mixed and not layered.

 Latte literally means milk (Café au lait).
 The original one is drunk hot, but there are iced versions out there, too.

 Cappuccino = Not as strong as Macchiato coffee, and milkier.
 After all, it is named after Italian Capuchin monks – because of the foam top and its color.

 How to decide between Macchiato vs Espresso coffee?
-I would say that if you like your coffee black, small, and strong, go for espresso.
+I would say that, if you like your coffee black, small, and strong, go for the espresso.

 If you are in a mood for some milk sweetness in your drink, go for a Macchiato coffee.

 If you want the milk to stand out more than the espresso inside your coffee drink, order latte Macchiato or Caffeè Latte.

 Personally, I can appreciate them all, and if I had to choose – Espresso in the mornings, Macchiato in the afternoons.

 Just as Dale Cooper — the fictional detective from the TV show Twin Peaks, enjoy your “damn fine” coffee drink with a smile.